 The majority of induction hobs are swathed in a beautiful looking slab of ceramic glass.
 Be mindful that this surface is quite easily scratched by rough-bottomed cast iron cookware so position your Le Creuset casserole dish with care or stick to steel pans with smooth bottoms.

-Some induction hobs draw up to 7.4kw of power and that means having a separate ring main fitted if your current setup is, like many older kitchens, just a standard 13 amp cooker plug.
+Some induction hobs draw up to 7.4kw of current and that means having a separate ring main fitted if your current setup is, like many older kitchens, just a standard 13 amp cooker plug.
 Boy, did I find that out the hard way.

 If you also have an electric oven on the same ring, you may in fact need an even higher rated cable.
 Bear this in mind because it’s the single most important consideration when purchasing any electrical cooking appliance.

 I’d advise employing the services of an electrician beforehand just to be sure you won’t be purchasing a product that needs a whole new ring main installed at great cost (upwards of £500).